 Our partners’ new disease-resistant potato variety can boost African farmers’ production, increase their incomes, and improve their families’ health.

-This “would mean a lot more money to smallholders in Africa who can barely afford to send their children to school, purchase a nutritionally balanced diet, and access medical care,” he says.
+This “would mean a lot more money to smallholders in Africa who can barely afford to send their children to school, purchase a nutritionally balanced diet, and access medical care,” Dr. Marc Ghislain says.
 CIP estimates that farmers’ incomes can be increased by 40 percent with the new resilient potato variety.

 2Blades’ scientists manage and advance lab research into field trials to develop disease-resistant staple crop seeds which then remain accessible to smallholder farmers in developing nations.
 In its 15 years of work 2Blades has made major contributions toward the development of disease-resistant varieties in wheat, potatoes, corn, soybeans, and other crops—helping to improve farmers’ income, nutrition, and health, while reducing dependence on chemical pesticides.

-Contribute: Go to the bottom of this page and click on CONTRIBUTE to end the disease that caused the Irish Potato Famine and help people in East Africa become more food secure.
+Contribute: Go to the bottom of this page and click on the CONTRIBUTE link to help end the disease that caused the Irish Potato Famine and help people in Africa become more food secure.

 Get Involved: Contact Mike Kelleher at 2Blades at firstname.lastname@example.org to learn how you can help millions of smallholder farmers across the developing world still affected by this pathogen.